-The result is that Botswana, Eswatini, Lesotho and Namibia receive a proportionately higher share of the revenue from the Customs Component because they are net importing countries.
+The result is that Botswana, Eswatini, Lesotho and Namibia receive a proportionately higher share of the revenue from the Customs Component because a greater proportion of their total imports are from the SACU region.

 Furthermore, the Agreement provides for protection for infant industries in the Botswana, Eswatini, Lesotho and Namibia (BELN), under Article 26.
 Under this Article, the BELN can impose duties on imports from South Africa provided the same duties are also imposed on imports from the rest of the world.